 In This Article

-One of the biggest trends of 2019 has without a doubt been putting CBD in just about anything—and that includes skincare.
+One of the biggest recent trends has without a doubt been putting CBD in just about anything—and that includes skincare.
 It’s beginning to feel like you can’t open your computer without seeing a story about CBD skincare products that claim to have anti-inflammatory or even acne-healing benefits.
 That said, CBD skincare, or Cannabidiol-infused skincare products, are still brand-new to the mainstream market and research about their effects is still emerging every day.

 When an ingredient is popping up everywhere, it can be difficult to separate fact from fiction—so we reached out to four dermatologists to get their opinions—what it does to your skin and whether or not they recommend it.
 Below, find all the information you need.